Unco3892/clear/README.md

 - Processor: 13th Gen Intel(R) Core(TM) i9-13900KF
 - RAM: 32 GB
 - GPU: NVIDIA GeForce RTX 4090
-- CUDA Version: 12.1 worked system-wide, and 11.2 worked with conda
+- CUDA Version: 12.6 worked system-wide and 11.2 also worked with conda
 - Python & Dependencies: As described above and listed in requirements.txt
 ```
 Please note that you do not need a GPU to run the experiments, however, it is recommended to use parallelization with 20+ threads (jobs) to speed up the experiments.